FIN 420–08: ASU Employees Working Outside of Arizona

-To summarize the requirements for hiring and/or (re)assigning employees who work at a site not located within the State of Arizona and the related costs of such arrangements
+To summarize the requirements for hiring and/or (re)assigning employees of Arizona State University who work outside of the State of Arizona, including work sites located outside of the United States

 IRS Publication 15-A, Employer’s Supplemental Tax Guide (Supplement to Publication 15 (Circular E), Employer’s Tax Guide)

-Employees of ASU who work primarily outside the State of Arizona may be subject to all employment-related laws of the state in which they work.
+ASU employees whose primary physical location for work is outside the State of Arizona, but within the U.S., may be subject to all employment-related laws of the state in which they work.

-State taxes, employment tax, and worker’s compensation provisions vary from state to state.
-Financial Services-Payroll Services is responsible for compliance with these rules.
-The hiring or reassignment of employees to positions outside of Arizona must be supported by a university business purpose and not be merely an accommodation to the employee.
+State taxes, employment tax, and worker’s compensation provisions vary from state to state and may be county specific within a state.
+Financial Services is responsible for compliance with these rules.
+The hiring or reassignment of employees to positions outside of Arizona, or telecommuting from outside Arizona, must be supported by a university business purpose.

 skip navigation bar